jesusjorge/pysite/README.md

-### Some notes about my unortodox coding practices
+### Some notes about my unorthodox coding practices

 ---